MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 - File Explorer, right-click actions to classify and protect files

-- PowerShell commands and the scanner
+- PowerShell commands to classify and protect files from the command line

+- The scanner to discover, label, and protect files on on-premises data stores

 - Support for languages other than English